peter-noerlund/sky25a-levenshtein/docs/info.md

 **INDEX**

-When the engine has finished executing, this address contains the index of the best word from the dictionary.
+When the engine has finished executing, this address contains the index of the best word from the dictionary in big endian byte order.

 **VECTORMAP**